yeecai/front-end-trivia/JavaScript/Array.md

 //数组去重

+// es6
 1. [...new Set(arr)]
+//es5

-2. for + for
+2. for + for + splice
-3. sort
+3. sort + new Array + for
-4. for + indexOf / includes
+4. for + new Array + indexOf / includes
     ```
     forEach(item => {
         if(!arr.includes(item)) {